McMaster-Baby-Lab/handbook/pages/labMembers/undergrads.md

 **Schedule families for studies**
 - Check where your scheduling team has left off in their scheduling.
-- Schedule for your team’s studies using the scheduling scripts, Database, calling and checking the calendar
+- Schedule for your team’s studies using the scheduling scripts, DRDB, calling and checking the calendar